United States invasion of Panama: Local and international reactions

 The invasion provoked international outrage.
 Some countries charged that the U.S. had committed an act of aggression by invading Panama and was trying to conceal a new manifestation of its interventionist policy of force in Central America.
-On December 29, the United States General Assembly voted 75–20, with 40 abstentions, to condemn the invasion as a flagrant violation of international law.
+On December 29, the United Nations General Assembly voted 75–20, with 40 abstentions, to condemn the invasion as a flagrant violation of international law.

 On December 22, the Organization of American States (OAS) passed a resolution denouncing the invasion and calling for withdrawal of U.S. troops, as well as a resolution condemning the violation of the diplomatic status of the Nicaraguan embassy in Panama by U.S. Special Forces who had entered the building.
 At the United Nations Security Council, seven nations initiated a draft resolution demanding the immediate withdrawal of U.S. forces from Panama.
 It was vetoed on December 23 by the U.S., the United Kingdom and France, which cited its right of self-defense of 35,000 Americans present on the Panama Canal.

 Peru recalled its ambassador from the U.S. in protest of the invasion.

-In Romania, President Nicolae Ceaușescu, who was being overthrown in a violent revolution, criticised the invasion as "brutal aggression".
+In Romania, President Nicolae Ceaușescu, who was being overthrown in a violent revolution, criticized the invasion as "brutal aggression".

-Some claim that the Panamanian people overwhelmingly supported the invasion.
+Polls show that the Panamanian people overwhelmingly supported the invasion.
 According to a CBS News poll, 92% of Panamanian adults supported the invasion, and 76% wished that U.S. forces had invaded in October during the second attempted coup.
 The poll was conducted in 158 randomly selected areas of the country covering about 75 percent of Panama's adult population.
 CBS News said the margin of sampling error was plus or minus four percentage points.
 Human Rights Watch described the reaction of the civilian population to the invasion as "generally sympathetic".
 According to Robert Pastor, a former U.S. national security advisor, 74% of Americans polled approved of the action.

 Eighteen years after the invasion, Panama's National Assembly unanimously declared December 20, 2007, to be a day of national mourning.
 The resolution was vetoed by President Martin Torrijos.
-On December 19, 2019, the Panamanian government declared December 20 to be a National Day of Mourning (Dia de duelo nacional) to be marked by lowering the national flag to half-staff.
+On December 19, 2019, the Panamanian government declared December 20 to be a National Day of Mourning (Dia de duelo nacional), to be marked by lowering the national flag to half-staff.

 The Washington Post disclosed several rulings of the Office of Legal Counsel, issued shortly before the invasion, regarding the U.S. forces being charged with making an arrest abroad.
 One ruling interpreted an executive order which prohibits the assassination of foreign leaders as suggesting that accidental killings would be acceptable foreign policy.
 Another ruling concluded that the Posse Comitatus Act of 1878, which prohibits the armed forces from making arrests without Congressional authorization, is effective only within the boundaries of the U.S., such that the military could be used as a police force abroad—for example, in Panama, to enforce a federal court warrant against Noriega.